On the Quantum versus Classical Learnability of Discrete Distributions: Discussion and Conclusion

-\begin{enumerate} \item What can one say about the quantum versus classical PAC learnability (in a generative sense) of the probability distributions used for the demonstration of ``quantum computational supremacy" \cite{bremner_average-case_2016, BosonSampling, arute2019quantum} -- i.e. probability distributions which can be efficiently generated by quantum processes, but for which there are no efficient classical generators.
-In particular, there are two distinct questions: Firstly, while it is known that one cannot efficiently sample, even approximately, from such distributions using purely classical means, is it possible to prove that when \textit{given} samples from such distributions it is also not possible to efficiently classically learn a description of the underlying efficient quantum generator?
+\begin{enumerate} \item What can one say about the quantum versus classical PAC learnability (in a generative sense) of the probability distributions used for the demonstration of ``quantum computational supremacy" \cite{bremner_average-case_2016, BosonSampling, arute2019quantum}.
+In particular, there are a variety of distinct questions.
+Firstly, while it is known that there exists no efficient classical algorithm mapping from randomly drawn quantum circuit parameters to samples from a distribution close to the one generated by the corresponding quantum circuit, is it possible to prove that when \textit{given} samples from such distributions (as opposed to circuit parameters) it is also not possible to efficiently classically learn a description of a suitable generator?
 Intuitively, this question seems closely related to the question of whether or not efficient classical \emph{verification} of such distributions is possible.
 To this end, we note that Ref.~\cite{black-box-verification} has proven that efficiently verifying certain such distributions given classical samples is not efficiently possible.
-Interestingly, this impossibility of efficient black-box verification is closely related to the hardness of sampling.
-Conversely, it seems plausible that the existence of an efficient classical PAC generator-learner would imply the existence of an efficient classical black-box verification algorithm -- which would then rule out the possibility of an efficient classical PAC generator-learner.
-However, as discussed at length in Section \ref{ss:from_bool_to_dist}, it is important to note that there is no \textit{unique} generator for a given probability distribution, and as such, while plausible, it is not clear how exactly to exploit an efficient PAC-generator learner for the construction of an efficient black-box verification algorithm, and formalizing this connection would certainly be of great interest.
+However, it seems plausible that the existence of an efficient classical PAC $\gen$-learner would imply the existence of an efficient classical black-box verification algorithm -- which would then rule out the possibility of an efficient classical PAC $\gen$-learner.
+However, there are two important obstacles.
+Firstly, as discussed at length in Section \ref{ss:from_bool_to_dist}, it is important to note that there is no \textit{unique} generator for a given probability distribution.
+Secondly, the PAC framework places no requirement on the behaviour of $\gen$-learners when given access to samples from some distribution outside of the learnable distribution class.
+As such, while plausible, it is not clear how exactly to exploit an efficient PAC $\gen$-learner for the construction of an efficient black-box verification algorithm with suitable soundness guarantees, and formalizing this connection would certainly be of great interest.
 Secondly, in addition to proving hardness of classically learning such distributions, we would of course also like to investigate the possibility of efficient quantum learnability, and how this relates to quantum verifiability \cite{black-box-verification,GWD16,NewSupremacy,miller_quantum_2017,hayashi_verifying_2019}.
-Once again, while it is known that there exist efficient quantum generators for such distributions, this certainly does not immediately imply the existence of efficient quantum PAC generator-learners.
-As such, understanding whether or not there exist efficient quantum PAC generator-learners for such distributions is of natural interest, particularly in light of the potential connections between generator-learnability and black-box verification.
+Once again, while it is known that there exist efficient quantum generators for such distributions, this certainly does not immediately imply the existence of efficient quantum PAC $\qgen$-learners.
+As such, understanding whether or not there exist efficient quantum PAC $\qgen$-learners for such distributions is of natural interest, particularly in light of the potential connections between generator-learnability and black-box verification.